comp129/comp55/docs/labs/11-Decomp.md

 To achieve this,
 today we're going to provide advice on how to figure out where to start with a large problem.
 It comes down decomposition.

 **Take a minute and try to decompose this problem.**

-What are parts that can be seperated?
+- *What are parts that can be separated?*
-Can you start with a simpler version and expand on it?
+- *Can you start with a simpler version and expand on it?*

 If you're not sure how many pieces to break it into, start with breaking it down into two or three that seem to be nice and separate sub-problems.